 Festival of African Cinemas in Besançon

-Since 2003, the Lumières d'Afrique festival has made Besançon a prime meeting place between African cinema and the French public.
+Since its creation in 1996, the Lumières d'Afrique festival has made Besançon a privileged meeting place between African cinema and the French public.
 The choice of Besançon is no coincidence: the city is the birthplace of the Lumière brothers, inventors of the cinematograph, and of Victor Hugo, creating a strong symbolic link between cinematic heritage and cultural openness.

-The festival was born in 2001 from the initiative of a group of national associations and structures related to the African continent based in Besançon.
-Supported by APACA (Association for the Promotion of African Arts and Cultures), it took its current form in 2003 with the organization of an annual edition each autumn.
+The festival was born in 1996 from the initiative of 18 national associations and structures linked to the African continent established in Besançon.
+Supported by APACA (Association for the Promotion of African Arts and Cultures) and run by volunteers, it has established itself as an annual autumn event in Besançon.

 The festival offers a program structured around three competitions divided into five sections:

-Each edition presents over 35 films from more than 24 African countries, offering an exceptional panorama of the continent's film production.
+Each edition presents films from numerous African countries, offering a panorama of the continent's cinematic production.
 Screenings are accompanied by meetings with directors, round tables, concerts, and exhibitions, creating a true space for intercultural dialogue.

-Screenings take place in several venues in Besançon, notably the Kursaal and other cinemas in the city.
-The festival is part of a cultural outreach and North-South dialogue promotion initiative, helping to introduce the richness and diversity of African cinema to the French public.
+Screenings take place in several venues in Besançon, notably the Kursaal and various other halls in the city.
+The festival is part of an approach of cultural openness and promotion of North-South dialogue, contributing to making the richness and diversity of African cinematographies known to the French public.

 The Lumières d'Afrique festival is expected to return for its 26th edition in November 2026 in Besançon.
 The program will be announced in the autumn of 2026.
 The festival will continue to highlight the richness and diversity of African cinematographies.